AnnikaStein/SkewbSkills/README.md

 This description intends to show you how to use SkewbSkills and give a quick overview on the development process.

+*NEW NEW NEW: SkewbSkills is now available as a [webpage](https://annikastein.github.io/SkewbSkills/SkewbSkillsWeb/skewbskillsweb.html) and can be downloaded as a [.zip folder](https://github.com/AnnikaStein/SkewbSkills/releases/download/v1.2/SkewbSkillsFilesv1.2.zip), containing an .exe.* Read more about installation below.

 SkewbSkills is free to use for all skewbers out there (!) and has been created by Annika Stein (also known as HugaCuba on social media such as [YouTube](https://www.youtube.com/channel/UCbqOLjnPUxAvBx2GB3tTZAw) or